-AB1950 Termination Project
+AB 1950 Termination Project

-In June 2021 restarted identifying cases eligible for termination pursuant to AB1950.
-The District Attorney's Office made three virtual presentations on AB1950 to Probation Officers in North County & South County highlighting our bulk termination process and requesting that they review their individual caseloads for clients they believe may be eligible for AB1950 termination.
+Beginning in October, 2020, under the leadership of Chief Assistant Kevin Dunleavy, DA staff began the process of identifying cases eligible for termination pursuant to AB 1950.
+The District Attorney's Office made three virtual presentations on AB 1950 to Probation Officers in North County & South County highlighting our bulk termination process and requesting that they review their individual caseloads for clients they believe may be eligible for AB 1950 termination.
 We also requested Probation Officers contact our assigned District Attorney to assist in reviewing these cases and determine appropriate next steps.
 Probation created a template for modification requests that we reviewed for individual case submissions that were not submitted as part of the bulk terminations.

-In July 2021 we reached the two-year period where we reviewed cases monthly for AB1950 termination.
-On August 15, 2021, the District Attorney's Office terminated over 2000 felonies and 6289 misdemeanors pursuant to AB1950.
+On February 19, 2021, the District Attorney's Office terminated 2060 felonies and 6289 misdemeanors pursuant to AB1950.